 |Less-than half time||$400|

 Federal Direct Stafford Loan Program

 Students are subject to annual Federal Direct Loan (FDL) limits each academic year.
 Annual FDL limits vary based on your dependency status and grade level.
-You must be enrolled at least half time during the summer to qualify for a FDL and have remaining loan eligibility based on your annual and aggregate limits.
+You must be enrolled at least half-time (6 credits undergrad and 5 credits graduate) during the summer.
+All courses must be applicable to your Course Program of Study (CPOS).
+Any course that is not CPOS eligible will not be considered in your summer aid decision.
+All CPOS updates must be completed by your academic advisor, working with the registrar’s office, to qualify for an FDL and have remaining loan eligibility based on your annual and aggregate limits.
 You will be considered for only the FDL eligibility you indicated on your Summer Financial Aid Request.

-If you have never borrowed from the FDL Program, you will have to complete Entrance Loan Counseling electronically and sign an electronic FDL Loan Agreement (or Master Promissory Note).
+If you have never borrowed from the FDL Program, you will have to complete Loan Entrance Counseling electronically and sign an electronic FDL Master Promissory Note.
 If you have previously borrowed from the Federal Direct Loan Program and your FDL Master Promissory Note is older than 10 years, you will have to sign a new one.
 To do this, please visit studentaid.gov.

-For more information about Federal Direct Loans, please visit https://www.marshall.edu/sfa/federal-direct-loan/
+For more information about Federal Direct Loans, please click here.

 Federal Direct PLUS Loan Program